JetBrains/amper/docs/Documentation.md

 |-module.yaml
 ```

-_NOTE: Sources and resources can't be shared by several modules._
+Several modules can't share sources and resources.
+This ensures that the IDE always knows how to analyze and
-This is to make sure that a given source file is always present in a single analysis/resolve/refactoring context (that is, has a single well-defined set of dependencies and compilation settings).
+refactor the code, as it always exists in the scope of a single module, has a well-defined list of dependencies, etc.

 See also info on [resource management](#resources).

-For the existing JVM and Kotlin Multiplatform [Gradle-based](#gradle-based-projects) projects, Amper also supports layout like:
+Amper also supports Gradle-compatible layouts for [Gradle-based](#gradle-based-projects) projects:

 ```
 |-src/
 |  |-main/